-For assistance using the U.S. Visa Service Desk web-site, or to answer questions regarding visa application processes and services, please contact our call center at 19006444 (Vietnamese and English available) or from the United States at (703) 665-7350.
+For assistance using the U.S. Visa Service Desk web-site, or to answer questions regarding visa application processes and services, please contact our Call Center at 19006444 (Vietnamese and English available) in Vietnam or +1-703-665-7350 internationally.
 Agents are available Monday-Friday from 8 a.m. until 8 p.m.
 You may also contact U.S. Visa Service Desk via e-mail, Skype or chat services.

 Please note that we will not respond to inquiries sent by postal mail or fax.